oucar/Data-Structures-Algorithms/JavaScript - C#/11- Binary Heaps/readme.md

 ### Binary Heap

 - Very similar to a binary search tree, but with some different rules!
 - In a MaxBinaryHeap, parent nodes are always larger than child nodes.
-In a MinBinaryHeap, parent nodes are always smaller than child nodes
+In a MinBinaryHeap, parent nodes are always smaller than child nodes.
+- Should be a complete binary tree.
+(All levels are filled except possibly the last level, which is filled from left to right)

 #### Max Binary Heap